 Site soils are as identified by the USDA National Cooperative Soil Survey's "Websoil Survey" for Cortland County, New York.
-As defined by the drainage area of the site, 1.2% of the site soils are hydrologic soil group (HSG) B, 45.7% of the site soils are hydrologic soil group (HSG) C, 53.1% of the site soils are hydrologic soil group (HSG) D. See Appendix D for the Custom Soil Resource Report for this site in Cortland County.
+As defined by the drainage area of the site, 1.2% of the site soils are hydrologic soil group (HSG) B, 45.7% of the site soils are hydrologic soil group (HSG) D. See Appendix D for the Custom Soil Resource Report for this site in Cortland County.
 The following soil type and hydrologic group are present within the project limits: